 Kentucky SNAP (formerly Food Stamps) helps low-income people and families in Kentucky with cash assistance to buy the food they need for a nutritionally adequate diet.
-In 2014, the average monthly SNAP benefit for each household in Kentucky is $244.441
+The average monthly SNAP benefit for a family of three in Kentucky is $401.

 Eligible households are issued an EBT Card used to make food purchases at at one of the 231,000 authorized retail locations around the country, 4,200 in Kentucky.

-Eligibility pre-screening and online application are available at SNAP Web Portal.
-For more information, contact the SNAP benefit office in the county where you live or call 1-855-306-8959 for assistance.
+Eligibility pre-screening and online application are available at Kentucky’s Benefind.
+For more information, contact the local DCBS office in the county where you live or call 1-855-306-8959 for assistance.

 Medicaid guarantees coverage for basic health and long-term care services for eligible Kentuckians — mostly uninsured children under age 19, pregnant women, disabled adults, and the elderly.

-As Kentucky is expanding Medicaid coverage, Medicaid is now available to eligible Kentuckians age between 19-64 with income up to 138% of the federal poverty level (FPL).
+As Kentucky is expanding Medicaid coverage, Medicaid is now available to eligible Kentuckians age between 19-64 with income up to 133% of the federal poverty level.